 Prior to 0.17, Ignite Poison was a level-5 spell, but affected monsters with poison-branded attacks, chunks, and potions of poison.
 It did not use the Poison Magic school.

-Ignite Poison used to be an amazingly painful way to eliminate poison from one's own system, but as of 0.8 it no longer affects the caster or their inventory.
+Prior to 0.8, Ignite Poison used to be an amazingly painful way to eliminate poison from one's own system.

 - spl-damage.cc:1562 (0.19.0)